tidalcycles/tidalcycles.github.io/_getting_started/installation/index.md

 Start Atom, and install the Tidal plugin.
 You can find it via the menus under `edit > settings > install`, then typing “tidal” into the search box.
-Once that's installed, shut down atom and reopen atom.
+Once that's installed, restart atom and you should be ready to start Tidal and SuperDirt.